 #Comment Begins

 Warning: The legal reasoning of the Coleman decision is not solid.
 Clear precedent has stated that there can be no prospective modifications as custody determinations must be based upon the child’s current best interests.
 The best interest standard is not limited to issues of joint versus sole custody.
 In this instance, the parenting plan for the child between ages 2 and 5 was a relatively equal parenting plan, and age 5 it reverted to his mother with the father having 1 week per month.
-While there may be a certain logic to the courts order, it does not detract from the fact that the order is clearly a future modification.
+While there may be a certain logic to the court’s order, it does not detract from the fact that the order is clearly a future modification.

 #Comment Ends